stefanbesler/twingrind/README.md

 Twingrind.Profiler.Pop(0);
 ```

 The PRG *Profiler* has inputs to control the profiler, we will later add it to the watch window to control it.
 The methods *Push* and *Pop* are used for time measurements.
 Calling this method in the implementation of your main program is mandatory.
-After added the 3 lines of code, as shown above, use `prepare.py` to add similar code section to all methods of your PLC.
+After added the 3 lines of code, as shown above, use `twingrind.exe prepare` to add similar code section to all methods of your PLC.

 ```
 twingrind prepare -d <PATH_TO_FOLDER_CONTAINING_PLCPROJ> -m <PATH_TO_HASHMAP_FILE>